marekmaskarinec/mmre/README.md

 # MMRE - a RSS to email daemon

-MMRE is a daemon which periodically checks RSS feeds and sends new posts to email using SMTP.
+MMRE is a daemon which periodically checks RSS (or Atom) feeds and sends new posts to email using SMTP.
 It has support for multiple users.

 ## install instructions

 You need to install `libcurl-dev` and `libxml2-dev`.

-1. clone this repository
+1. clone this repository with the `--recursive` flag.
 2. run `make install` with the appropriate privileges.

 ## configuration